platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

     If there is a problem with your cluster, this is a good place to start troubleshooting.

-# Check your work
+# Run a smoke test

-Execute a smoke test using the `cloudNativeDeveloperK8sDeployment` gradle task from within the existing `smoke-tests` project directory.
+Run a smoke test using the `cloudNativeDeveloperK8sDeployment` gradle task from within the existing `smoke-tests` project directory.
 It requires you to provide the URL of your application running on